kawaicheung/naming-things/manuscript/03_HuntingForNames.md

     ...
 </div>
 ```
-Now, not only does this read better, but I have a property I can potentially reuse again in other parts of the code.
+Not only does this read better, but I have a property I can potentially reuse again in other parts of my code.

+I can spot a line of code like this from a mile away--a messy, overly technical bit of code lying inside a conditional.
+I often write code like this on a feature's first pass, when I'm just trying to get the feature to work right.
+But, if I never make a second pass after I've tested that it works, then stuff like this pollutes my code.
+Code quickly gets ugly.

+It's that second pass where I get to put a name to a piece of logic.
+Where I get to say _what_ rather than _how_.
+Where the readability of code improves dramatically.

 * * *

 There's a slightly more advanced version of "the name hunt" that helps you build better objects.
 Specifically, I look for bits of business logic using only the properties of a single object outside of its class definition.
 There's usually an easy way to name that piece of logic and push it _back_ into the class definition.